mayuki/KumoDictionary/README.md

 // Recommend: You should store a value. var value = dict["KeyA"];
 Console.WriteLine("{0}: {1}", value.GetType(), value.ToString());
 ```

+### KumoDictionary will not support Redis as backend.
+If you want to use Redis as store, please consider to use [CloudStructures](https://github.com/neuecc/CloudStructures).

 ## License
 MIT License